-The Directors have recognised a dilapidation provision for both the leases held totalling £197,000 (2021: £197,000).
+The Directors have recognised a dilapidation provision for both the leases held totalling £197,000 (2022: £197,000).
 The provision is required to recognise the costs of restoring the properties to their original state at the end of the lease period.
-The provision has been calculated using generally accepted industry averages of between 15 and 20% of lease costs and the Directors' experience with the landlords as well as experience in similar negotiations.
+The provision has been calculated based upon industry accepted averages on floor space by price per square meter and the Directors' experience with the landlords, as well as experience in similar negotiations.